 The BBC, for whatever reasons – and without promptings from Africans, chose to conduct a year-long opinion poll of Africans (NOT GHANAIANS) on who we think is the greatest personality of Africa of the past millennium.
 Nkrumah’s name came up as indeed, the GREATEST; surpassing the then living icon, Nelson Mandela, who was recognized as the second most prominent personality.

 That is the man, Osagyefo, Dr. Kwame Nkrumah; and the Danquah advocates for his ‘greatness’ – ought to know, and know this very-very well.

 Some well-meaning Ghanaians believed decades back, that KWAME NKRUMAH NEVER DIES – and truly he is dead but the name lives on, to the disdain and chagrin of the Danquah projectors.
 May the Osagyefo, Dr. Kwame Nkrumah, and the Global Progressives “forgive them for they know not what they do”.

-GHANA, indeed is my pride and my shame – and which direction are we drifting as a people?
+GHANA indeed is my pride and my shame – but which direction are we drifting as a people?

 Camillus Maalneriba-Tia Sakzeesi

 Disclaimer: "The views/contents expressed in this article are the sole responsibility of the author(s) and do not necessarily reflect those of Modern Ghana.
 Modern Ghana will not be responsible or liable for any inaccurate or incorrect statements contained in this article."